CentroidChef/blogexamples/oci_functions/oci-boot-vol-vpus-increase-python/README.md

 Metric description:
 * Compartment: (select the compartment that contains your VM)
-* Metric Namespace: oci_computeagent
+* Metric Namespace: VolumeReadThroughput
-* Metric Name: MemoryUtilization
+* Metric Name: DiskUtilizationHIGH
 * Interval: 1m
-* Statistic: Max
+* Statistic: Mean

 Trigger rule:
 * Operator: greater than
-* Value: 90  (or lower for testing purposes)
+* Value: 4000000000  (or greater than or equal to)
 * Trigger Delay Minutes: 1

 Select your function under Notifications, Destinations: